eloualiche/FinanceRoutines.jl/docs/src/index.md

 ## Introduction

-This package provides a collection of source code *lexers* for various languages and markup formats and a selection of *themes* that can be used to customise the style of the formatted source code.
-Additional *lexer* definitions are straightforward to add and are based on the regular expression lexing mechanism used by [Pygments](http://pygments.org/).
+This package provides a collection of routines for academic finance work.
+This is useful to get started with a clean copy of asset prices from CRSP and a ad-hoc merge with the accounting data from the Compustat Funda file.

+I have also added utilities to download treasury yield curves (GSW) and Fama-French research factors.

+This is still very much work in progress: file [issues](https://github.com/eloualiche/FinanceRoutines.jl/issues) for comments.

 ## Installation